iyifr/iyi/src/content/blog/How to travel through time.md

 ---
 title: 'How to travel through time'
 description:
-  "If you figured out how to keep a log of all the data in the universe, and kept snapshots of it everytime something changed, you may become able to travel through time.
+  "If you figured out how to keep a log of all the data in the universe, and kept snapshots of it everytime this data changed, you would become able observe the flow of time like a stack and insert yourself at some arbitrary snapshot you want to inhabit.
 "
 pubDate:  '5 March 2024'
+updatedDate: '27 March 2024'
 heroImage: '/blog-placeholder-1.jpg'
 featured: true
 ---